-It is not a surprise, because any positive conclusions in any possible SEA and AA reports will contradict the conclusions in the AA report for the Ada Tepe mine in the light of the expected cumulative effects.
-Contract for the preparation of the General Spatial Plan, together with a SEA and AA for the Plan, was signed in March 2018 but as of today the Plan and its assessments are not completed for obvious reasons, while the deadlines have expired long time ago.
+This is not a surprise, because any positive conclusions in any possible SEA and AA reports will contradict the conclusions of the AA report for the Ada Tepe mine in the light of the expected cumulative effects.

-V. Compliance of Ada Tepe mine together with the future mining development plans in the area with the ESPOO Convention.
+V. Compliance of the Ada Tepe mine and the future mining development plans with the Espoo Convention.

 Krumovitsa River is tributary to the transboundary Arda River, which flows to Greece.
-In line with the Espoo Convention, EIA in a transboundary context was conducted for the Ada Tepe mine.
+In line with the Espoo Convention, an EIA in a transboundary context was conducted for the Ada Tepe mine.

-The affected Greek party agreed on the project's implementation only within the parameters of Alternative 1 with the reduced mining area /85 hectares/.
+The affected Greek party (represented by the Greek Ministry of Environment, Energy and Climate Change) agreed on the project's implementation only within the parameters of Alternative Number 1, with the reduced mining area (85 hectares).